-Update: aarm disbanned several years ago.1
+Update: aarm disbanded several years ago.1

 Founder: John Ratcliff

-Headquarters: St. Louis, MO.
+Headquarters: St. Louis, MO

 Origins: According to the aarm website: "AARM stands for the 'Atheist Apologetics Research Ministry.'
 It is a play on words referring to the popular religious website 'CARM' the 'Christian Apologetics Research Ministry."
 Mr. Ratcliff states that the reason for starting his discussion boards was a reaction against the actions of CARM in expelling atheists.
-He states regarding Matt Slick, "The guy who runs the forum lost his cool and in an exquisite display of muscle flexing kicked all atheists out of the forum; sending them out into the wilderness without a home.
+He states regarding Matt Slick, "The guy who runs the forum lost his cool and in an exquisite display of muscle flexing kicked all atheists out of the forum, sending them out into the wilderness without a home.
 Eventually it got so bad he kicked out Christians who were a bit too tolerant in their beliefs."

 This is a blatant misrepresentation of the facts.
-See below.
+See below:

 Practices: Antagonism towards Christianity and various Christians, misrepresentation of facts, distortion of events, personal attacks, email attacks, etc.

-Teachings: Atheistic presuppositions, defense of evolution, abortion, and general ridicule of Christianity and various individuals; namely, Matt Slick (www.carm.org) and Diane who also works with CARM.
+Teachings: Atheistic presuppositions, defense of evolution, abortion, and general ridicule of Christianity and various individuals; namely, Matt Slick (www.carm.org) and Diane, who also works with CARM.

-Publications: The AARM discussion board.
+Publications: The AARM discussion board

-Regarding the quote from aarm above: A more accurate statement about the atheists leaving CARM is as follows.
-I had a debate with a particular atheist on atheism and morality.
-Many of the atheists were repeatedly breaking the CARM rules, which everyone agrees to abide by when they sign up (atheists on the CARM discussion board sought to bend the rules as much as possible and have admitted to trying to cause trouble).
-During our debate I asked the moderators to not enforce the board rules on the atheist discussion board.
+Regarding the quote from aarm above, a more accurate statement about the atheists leaving CARM is as follows: I had a debate with a particular atheist on atheism and morality.
+Many of the atheists were repeatedly breaking the CARM rules, which everyone agrees to abide by when they sign up.
+(Atheists on the CARM discussion board sought to bend the rules as much as possible and have admitted to trying to cause trouble.)
+During our debate, I asked the moderators to not enforce the board rules on the atheist discussion board.
 The result was a profound increase in rule violations by the atheists.
 In my written debate I documented those numerous rule violations, posted a list of them, and asked my opponent to comment on the moral correctness of his fellow atheists' rule-breaking actions.
 Of course, they did not like this and reacted very negatively.
 I then told the moderators to begin to enforce the rules on the atheists (the same rules that apply to everyone on all the discussion boards).
 Within those rules is the right to ban someone from the boards for rule violations.
 Many atheists were banned because they broke the rules...and they were specifically warned that bannings would occur for further rule-breaking.
 In spite of the clear and public warning given about enforcing the rules, they continued to break them and then cried foul when the penalties were applied to them.
 Of course, they said the rules were unfairly applied, that the atheists were singled out, etc., which is what they have to say instead of facing their own irresponsibility.
 The truth is that no one else seems to have any problems abiding by the rules of CARM.

 Also, the truth is, I (Matt Slick) didn't lose my cool.
 To say I did is a fabrication that appears to be aimed at blaming me for the atheist exodus instead of the atheists admitting they were the ones who broke the rules and were appropriately banned as a result.
 This is a repeated pattern by many of them to try and cause problems, get busted for violating the rules, and then complaining when they get banned.